PatelJay3878/Basket-Analysis/README.md

 The project involved obtaining data, transforming it using Power Query, and loading it into Power BI for analysis.
 I cleaned the data, computed key metrics, and visualized the insights to create an interactive dashboard.

 ## Getting Started
-To utilize Basket Analysis dashboard effectively, follow these steps:
+To utilize the Basket Analysis dashboard effectively, follow these steps:
 1. Clone or Download: Clone or download this repository to your local machine.
 2. Open the Dashboard: Locate the Power BI file (*.pbix) in the repository and open it using Power BI Desktop.
 3. Data Connection: Connect the dashboard to your dataset or use the sample dataset provided.
 4. Explore Insights: Navigate through the interactive visualizations to uncover associations between products and gain valuable insights into customer purchasing behavior.
-5. Utilize Recommendations: Use the insights provided by the dashboard to inform product placement, pricing strategies, and recommendations to customers.
+5. Utilize the Recommendations: Use the insights provided by the dashboard to inform product placement, pricing strategies, and recommendations to customers.

 ## Sample Data
 I have included a sample dataset in the repository to facilitate exploration and understanding of the dashboard.
 Below is a snippet of the first 10 rows of the sample data: